davdli/Peach_Studio/README.md

 # Peach Studio
-An e-commerce website specializing in furniture to make your home .... sweet home.
+Peach Studio is an e-commerce website for you to find stylish furiniture, making your home .... sweet home.

 ## Preview
 <img width='75%' src="public/PeachStudioDemo1.gif">